dagger/dagger/docs/current/guides/757394-use-service-containers.md

 </TabItem>
 </Tabs>

 This example begins by creating a MariaDB service container and initializing a new MariaDB database.
-It then creates a Drupal container and installs required dependencies into it.
+It then creates a Drupal container (client) and installs required dependencies into it.
 Next, it adds a binding for the MariaDB service (`db`) in the Drupal container and sets a container environment variable (`SIMPLETEST_DB`) with the database DSN.
 Finally, it runs Drupal's kernel tests (which [require a database connection](https://www.drupal.org/docs/automated-testing/phpunit-in-drupal/running-phpunit-tests#non-unit-tests)) using PHPUnit and prints the test summary to the console.

 :::tip
 Explicitly specifying the service container port with `WithExposedPort()` (Go), `withExposedPort()` (Node.js) or `with_exposed_port()` (Python) is particularly important here.
 Without it, Dagger will start the service container and immediately allow access to service clients.
 With it, Dagger will wait for the service to be listening first.